$T$-equivariant disc potential and SYZ mirror construction: A Morse model for Lagrangian Floer theory

-We overcome this difficulty by adding certain degenerate chains to the fundamental chains (of the compactified unstable submanifolds) and define a map $\iota:C^{\bullet}(f;\Z)\to S^{\bullet}(L;\Z)$ by $\iota(p)=\Delta_p$ accordingly such that it is a chain map which induces an isomorphism on cohomology, see Figure \ref{fig:deg-chain}.
+We circumvent this difficulty by systematically adding certain degenerate chains to the fundamental chains of $\overline{W}^u(f;p)$ and then define a map from $C^{\bullet}(f;\Z)$ to $S^{\bullet}(L;\Z)$ accordingly in a way that it is a cochain map which induces an isomorphism on cohomology.
+(See Figure \ref{fig:deg-chain} for an illustration of the added degenerate chains.)

-More details of a modification are in order.
-We start with smooth cubical singular chains